Philosophy of Ministry

-Our philosophy of ministry is a blend of the mission model and the body model.
-As a body of Christians, we want to grow in spiritual maturity through teaching, preaching, discipleship, ministry experience and mutual encouragement (body model).
-As ambassadors for Christ in a post-Christian world, we have a strong emphasis and devote a substantial portion of our energy and resources to sharing our faith and world-wide missions (mission model).
+As a body of Christians, we want to grow in spiritual maturity through teaching, preaching, discipleship, ministry experience, and mutual encouragement.
+As ambassadors for Christ in a post-Christian culture, we have a strong emphasis on discipleship, sharing our faith, and participating in world-wide missions.
 We seek to multiply the number of people who will glorify God in heaven whether they live next door or across the globe.
-We believe that this blend is the best one for a church in our particular culture.
+Our philosophy is summarized by the phrase Upward, Inward, and Outward.

 The heart of our faith is a relationship with God.
 To love him with all our heart, soul, mind and strength is the greatest commandment (Mk.
 12:29-30).
 It is our purpose to nurture this relationship in our church family as individuals and as a body.

 The teaching of the Scriptures is also central to the "upward" relationship, because we cannot have a deep relationship with God without spiritual knowledge.
-We recognize the authority of Scripture over us and we are very serious about submitting to it.
-We believe that expositional preaching (usually the study of an entire book of the Bible) is the best practice for letting the Scriptures speak for themselves, and special topics are covered from time to time.
+We recognize the authority of Scripture over us, and we are committed to obeying it.
+We believe that expositional preaching (usually the study of an entire book of the Bible) is the best practice for letting the Scripture speak for itself.
+Special topics are covered from time to time.

-Devotions.
-We want every believer to enjoy a personal relationship with God, as well as have meaningful times of group worship.
+2. Devotions.
+In addition to having meaningful times of group worship, we want every believer to enjoy a personal relationship with God.
 We encourage personal devotions which include Bible study, worship and prayer.
-This practice is an expectation of the church family, and occasional classes are offered to improve our devotional life.
+This practice is expected of the church family, and occasional classes are offered to improve our devotional life.

-Discipleship.
+1. Discipleship.
 We stress the need to bring every member to maturity in Christ and to equip every member for ministry.
-The role of pastors is to equip the saints for ministry, rather than for the pastors doing everything themselves.
+The role of pastors is to equip the saints for ministry, rather than for the pastors to do everything themselves.
 Every believer is responsible for a complete life in Christ as stated in our purpose, "Upward, Inward, Outward."

 Discipleship is not communicated through sermons and classes alone.
-It is also transferred through the modeling of Christlikeness.
+It is mainly transferred through the modeling of Christlikeness.
 This requires older, more mature believers to spend a significant amount of time with younger believers.
 Pastors cannot do this alone, so we have several types of groups to meet this need for everyone.
-Some groups such as the College and Career Group and the Single's Bible Study have both men and women.
-We also have a men's discipleship group and several women's discipleship groups.
-The leaders watch over the lives of the people in their groups, providing shepherding, personal discipleship and accountability.
+Some groups such as the College and Career Group have both men and women.
+We also have a men's discipleship group and a women's discipleship group.
+The leaders watch over the lives of the people in their groups, providing shepherding, personal discipleship, and mutual accountability.

-Teaching.
+2. Teaching.
 We aggressively encourage spiritual growth so that a significant impact can be made in a short period of time.
 A particular characteristic of our community is mobility, and many of our members are a part of the church family for only a few years.
-While this transience is somewhat counterproductive to strengthening our local church, we intend that the training given at Hope International Church will advance the kingdom of God elsewhere.
+Therefore, we hope that the training given here will advance the kingdom of God elsewhere.

 The teaching aspect of our church life takes many forms.
 We encourage everyone to get a "basic diet" through worship, Bible classes and small groups.
 Those who are running well and exhibiting leadership skills are invited to join a leadership training class.